StrangeBeeCorp/docs/docs/thehive/setup/installation/3-node-cluster.md

 }
 # seed node list contains at least one active node
 cluster.seed-nodes = [
-                      "akka://application@<Node 1 IP address>:2551",
+                      "akka://application@<Node 1 IP address>:2551",  # (2)
                       "akka://application@<Node 2 IP address>:2551",
                       "akka://application@<Node 3 IP address>:2551"
                      ]
+cluster.min-nr-of-members = 2    # (3)
 }
 ```

 1. Set the IP address of the node
+2. The value of this parameter should be similar on all nodes
+3. Choose the value corresponding the half number of nodes +1 (for 3 nodes --> 2)

 #### Database and index engine